 Many people dream of learning French so that they can communicate with the locals when they finally visit Paris.
 A common language opens the doorway to communication.

 Likewise, code enables communication—but with computers and programs.
-While it might not help you order café et pain, computer coding can open up a new world of possibilities.
+While it might not help you order café et pain, computer coding or even simple coding classes for beginners can open up a new world of possibilities.
 If you’re an artist, student, or problem-solver looking to build your skillset, code begins a conversation.

 As you become more fluent in your chosen language, you can make more advanced requests.
 Eventually, you can create your own websites, applications, and more—all using your new language.

 Some of the best reasons to learn to code are personal growth and development.

 When you learn to code, you gain the skills to create something from scratch—right from the comfort of your home.
 Anyone can learn to code, and many coders compare the process of writing code to creative writing—you immerse yourself in a world of your own making.
 Where you go with it is completely up to you.

 Depending on your goals, you could use coding to:

 - Turn your drawings into an animated short

 With time and effort, these projects could become a source of income.
 No matter their fate, they’ll provide you with an on-demand outlet for creativity, experimentation, and fun.

 From top to bottom, code is driven by logic.
 In their deepest core, computers communicate only in binary code.
 As we’ve noted, this is a series of zeros and ones that essentially stand for “no” and “yes.”
 With this as their base language, they don’t understand ambiguities.